psu13/mutable-hakyll/posts/i-forgive-the-oscars.md

 Once_](https://www.youtube.com/watch?v=wxN1T1uxQ2g) I immediately went around calling it _The Best Film of 2022_.
 I did this more after actually seeing it (twice!).
-And finally last night the Oscars did the right thing and picked a movie with a fun and actually enjoyable energy over a lot of dour and depressing drama for best picture.
+And finally last night the Oscars did the right thing and picked a movie with a fun and actually enjoyable energy over a lot of dour and depressing dramas for best picture.
 More importantly, they finally gave Michelle Yeoh her statue after robbing her in 2000 (!!) and not nominating _Crouching Tiger_ for any acting awards (you can't act in Chinese, you see).
 Oh, and all the other winners from the movie were great too.